 Despite the large variety in the number of clusters and the composition of those clusters in the different typologies, some similarities exist.
-The most robust system type is the Scandinavian or Northern European cluster, which generally includes Sweden, Norway, Denmark, Finland, and often also the Netherlands [6,8,9,24,25].
+The most robust system type is the Scandinavian or Northern European cluster, which generally includes Sweden, Norway, Denmark, Finland, and often also the Netherlands [6,8,9,26,27].
 Clusters which comprise only Eastern European countries can be found in the typologies by Damiani et al. [6], Halásková et al. [7] and Kraus et al. [9].
 Often, Bulgaria, Hungary, Czech Republic, Estonia, and Slovakia are included, while other Eastern European countries, for example Slovenia, Romania, and Lithuania, only sometimes join this cluster.
 In some studies, a cluster incorporating Eastern and Southern European countries is identified [1,6,9], including Poland, Italy, Spain, and Greece.
-The three latter countries are also represented in a genuine Southern European cluster by Pommer et al. [25].
-In many typologies, continental European countries such as Germany, France, Austria, Belgium, and Luxemburg are combined into one system type, however mostly together with some Eastern or Northern European countries [6,7,9,24,25].
+The three latter countries are also represented in a genuine Southern European cluster by Pommer et al. [27].
+In many typologies, continental European countries such as Germany, France, Austria, Belgium, and Luxemburg are combined into one system type, however mostly together with some Eastern or Northern European countries [6,7,9,26,27].
 Non-European countries are rarely included in LTC typologies.
 The typology by Colombo [8] categorizes countries based on financing indicators and includes Japan and South Korea in a cluster with Germany, Luxemburg, and the Netherlands due to their common social insurance approach.
 In the same study, New Zealand and Canada are clustered with Greece, Spain, and Switzerland due to their universal but means-tested financing approach [8].
 The study by Halásková et al. [7] identifies a cluster with Australia and South Korea.

 This overview demonstrates that there is a need to advance LTC typologies.
 First, many typologies have a European focus or only use a small sample of countries.
-We extend these typologies by using an OECD sample with a large number of countries.
+We extend these typologies by using a OECD sample with a large number of countries.
 Second, most typologies only use quantitative indicators, in particular concerning financing data.
-We also include institutional indicators focusing on access to long-term care and therefore combine both quantitative and qualitative approaches.
+We also include institutional indicators focusing on access to long-term care and therefore combine both aspects of LTC systems.

 Materials and methods